COVID-19 Resource Center

 "A question I get asked a lot is, 'How can I boost my immune system?'" says Dr. Singer.
 "The best way is getting your COVID-19 vaccine and flu shot."

 Beyond the minor discomfort of the injections, a common myth that may keep people from getting the flu and COVID-19 vaccines is that they can infect you with the virus they are meant to protect you from.
-However, this is not possible because the vaccines do not contain the live viruses that causes these illnesses.
+However, this is not possible because the vaccines do not contain the live viruses that cause these illnesses.

 "Another reason why people don't come in for these vaccines is because they think if they are not 100% effective, they shouldn't even bother with them," says Dr. Singer.
 "The bottom line is that any protection from respiratory, flu-like diseases like influenza and COVID-19 is going to be helpful."

-Remember that while the flu vaccine may not always prevent you from getting flu, and the COVID-19 vaccine may not always prevent you from getting COVID-19, they are still very effective at helping you avoid serious illness.
+Remember that while the flu vaccine may not always prevent you from getting flu and the COVID-19 vaccine may not always prevent you from getting COVID-19, they are still very effective at helping you avoid serious illness.
 Studies suggest that those who are vaccinated are less likely to be hospitalized or die from flu or COVID-19.

 Get Vaccinated to Protect Others

-Getting vaccinated doesn't just protect you: It helps protect others, too.
+Getting vaccinated doesn't just protect you; it helps protect others, too.

 Your vaccination may help protect people who are not able to get vaccinated, including young children.
 It may also help protect people at higher risk of serious illness, such as older adults and those with chronic health conditions like heart and lung disease, and diabetes.